BeyondGamesTimeTable/Automated-TimeTable-IIIT-Dharwad/README.md

 ---

+Documentation & user guides:

+- `USER_MANUAL.md` — Step-by-step guide for administrators and non-developers (upload flow, troubleshooting, examples)
+- `TECH_STACK.md` — Developer-facing technical stack and implementation notes

 ##  Quick Start

-### **Just open `index.html` in your browser!**
+### **Just open `index.html` in your browser (or run the local server for uploads)!**

-No installation needed - everything runs directly in your browser with a modern, responsive interface.
+No installation is required to view generated timetables — open `index.html` from the project root in a modern browser.
+If you want to generate timetables from new CSV inputs or use the upload UI, start the local upload server and open `http://localhost:5000/upload.html`.

 **What You Get:**
 -  **18 Daily Timetables** - Zero conflicts, 96.9% automated with back navigation